lmsac/DeepGP/README.md

 Step-by-Step Instructions: Comprehensive guide to help you run and understand DeepGP.

 # Model
 The model is available at the [Google Drive](https://drive.google.com/drive/folders/1J4CKnsrikETNgcLj9xL5eRjWqC0oQx8Q).
-The model will be publicly available at Github release page upon its publication.
+Upon official publication, the model will also be made publicly accessible on the GitHub 'Releases' page.

 Here are the trained DeepGP models.
 These models are organized into five subfolders, each denoted by the following names: DeepFLR, human, mouse, human&mouse and mouse_rt.